Chaturprahar

 Chaturprahar is an annual Indian classical music festival held at National Centre for Performing Arts (NCPA) in Mumbai, India.
-It is based on the concept of association of time (prahar) with the ragas.
+It is based on the concept of association of time (prahar) with the ragas in Hindustani classical music.
 2011 saw the inception of this festival.
 It usually takes place in the month of September every year.

 Concept

 The festival started in 2011 at NCPA, Mumbai.
 It explores various ragas associated with different times of the day.
 Singing these ragas at their particular times brings out the most in them.
 For instance, ragas like Lalat or Bhatiyar or Bibhas are early morning ragas whereas the ones which emerge from Kalyan are best when heard in the evening.

 Performances

 Since 2011, the following artists have embraces the stage with their performances at Chaturprahar: